aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-spreadsheets/_index.md

 ### Error Codes

-- **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
+- **400 Bad Request** – Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized** – Invalid access token or client credentials.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found** – The specified spreadsheet file is not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error** – An internal error occurred while processing the spreadsheet.

-## Where should we use the Merge Local Spreadsheet API?
+## Where should we use the Merge Spreadsheet API?

 ### **Education and Academic Applications**

-- **Student Assignment Grading**: Merge multiple student assignment files for unified comments and grading
+- **Student Assignment Grading** – Merge multiple student assignment files for unified comments and grading.
-- **Research Data Collection**: Merge data collection spreadsheets from different experimental groups
+- **Research Data Collection** – Consolidate data spreadsheets from different experimental groups.
-- **Teaching Material Creation**: Merge exercises from multiple chapters into a unified question bank file
+- **Teaching Material Creation** – Combine exercises from multiple chapters into a single question‑bank workbook.

 ### **Data Processing and Analysis**

-- **Small Data Set Integration**: Merge CSV or Excel data files exported from different sources
+- **Small Data Set Integration** – Merge CSV or Excel files exported from disparate sources.
-- **Data Analysis Preprocessing**: Merge relevant data source files before conducting data analysis
+- **Data Analysis Pre‑processing** – Combine relevant data files before performing analysis.
-- **Template Data Filling**: Combine data files into pre-set report templates
+- **Template Data Filling** – Populate pre‑set report templates with merged data.

 ### **Development and Technical Support**

-- **Test Data Preparation**: Merge multiple test case files for automated testing
+- **Test Data Preparation** – Merge several test case files for automated testing.
-- **Log File Analysis**: Merge Excel reports of system logs from different time periods
+- **Log File Analysis** – Consolidate Excel reports of system logs from different periods.
-- **Configuration Management**: Merge multiple configuration spreadsheets into a unified configuration file
+- **Configuration Management** – Merge multiple configuration spreadsheets into a unified configuration file.

-## Why should you use the Merge Local Spreadsheet API?
+## Why should you use the Merge Spreadsheet API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑Friendly** – SDK libraries are available for many languages, reducing development effort compared with building a custom solution.
-- **Reduced Labor Costs**: Reduced the need for positions dedicated to document consolidation.
+- **Reduced Labor Costs** – Eliminates the need for dedicated staff to perform manual document consolidation.
-- **Pay-per-use**: No upfront investment, only pay for API calls actually used.
+- **Pay‑per‑Use** – Only pay for the API calls you actually make; no upfront investment.
-- **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.
+- **Zero Maintenance Costs** – No servers to maintain, no software updates, and no compatibility concerns.

-## How to Use the Merge Local Spreadsheet API with SDKs
+## How to Use the Merge Spreadsheet API with SDKs

 ### OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheets) provides a publicly accessible programming interface, allowing users to perform REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheets) provides a machine‑readable description of the API, enabling direct REST interactions.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to merge multiple spreadsheets into  a spreadsheet with short code.
+Using an SDK abstracts low‑level details, allowing you to merge multiple spreadsheets into a single workbook with minimal code.

-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+> *Example*: Merge multiple spreadsheets into **a** spreadsheet with short code.

-The following code examples illustrate how to make calls to Aspose.Cells web services using various SDKs:
+Please check the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}
 {{<gist "aspose-cells-cloud-gists" "8a5b324fdf3e574dbd747c1a1e24b05d" "Example40_MergeSpreadsheets.cs" >}}